- 1 What Is a Dedicated Development Team?

 When do you need help from dedicated software development teams?

-There are multiple scenarios when dedicated software development teams can be beneficial and capable of truly making a difference.
+There are multiple scenarios when custom software development teams can be beneficial and capable of truly making a difference.
 The good news is that both small startups and well-established enterprises can find good use of a dedicated team.
 Here are some scenarios for you to consider that might resonate with your situation.

 A startup that requires quick product development from scratch